parsadanesh/GymGoers-Spring/README.md

 ### Run the Application
 - `mvn spring-boot:run`

-## Project Review and Future Features
+## Project Review and Future

-Going forward with the project, I have deployed the application to the cloud and have sent the link to friends and colleagues who I know will benefit from using the app.
+Moving forward with the project, I have deployed the application to the cloud and sent the link to friends and colleagues I know will benefit from using the app.
 I have asked those who are using my app to think about the app while using it to provide me with features they would like to see added, and any improvements they might have noticed could be implemented, but also to get feedback on the parts and features of the app that they liked and thought were nice features of the app.

 I see real potential with this app and the concept, my goal, through the feedback I get from my friends who use the app, is to make it into something that can be used by all with no issues.
 I want to make it as easy to navigate and as simple as possible while still providing all existing and any additional features/functionalities.

-In the meantime, there are improvements that I have planned, mostly to the UI, to further improve the experience of using the frontend.
-For example, since now I am using the cloud, there could be a delay with requests until the backend starts up again.
-I want to display a loading icon for times when a user is still waiting for their requests to go through and receive a response.
+In the meantime, there are improvements that I have planned, mostly to the UI, to improve further the experience of using the frontend.
+For example, since I am now using the cloud, there could be a delay with requests until the backend starts up again.
+I want to display a loading icon for moments like signing in where a user is still waiting for their requests to go through and receive a response.

 Another small improvement I believe will significantly improve UX is to improve the way the list of exercises is displayed, my idea is to categorise the exercises and display them as so, this will make it much easier to navigate the exercises when logging a workout and will make it easier to store a lot more exercises in the list without making more difficult to navigate.